Last Updated on August 23, 2025 by Jonathan Javid Au.D.

 - Wax traps: Every 2–4 weeks

-Let’s break down each component so you know what signs to look for, how to replace them, and why proper care matters.
-For an overview of hearing aid types and parts, check out Everything to Know About Hearing Aids.
+Below, I’ll explain why each component matters, what signs mean it’s time to replace them, and tips for extending their lifespan.
+For a full overview of hearing aid parts and care, see Everything to Know About Hearing Aids.

 When To Replace Hearing Aid Tubing